-In 2015 and 2016, 126 people were killed in Baltimore's Western District.
-Eighty-six were black men age 18 to 34.
-(By comparison, 64 people were killed in the two preceding years.)
-Based on a total population of 38,000, there are approximately 4,500 black men aged 18 to 34 in the Western District.
-So the annual homicide rate for 18-to-34-year-old men in the Western District over the past two-year is 955 per 100,000.
+From 2015 through 2018, 226 people were murdered in Baltimore's Western District.
+145 were black men age 18 to 34.
+36.25/year.
+This is about twice as high as the pre-2015 rate.
+There are approximately 7,226 black men aged 18 to 34 in the Western District.
+(And a total population of 47,600.
+So the annual homicide rate for 18-to-34-year-old men in the Western District over the past four-years is 419 per 100,000.
 (The national homicide rate is now about 6 per 100,000; Baltimore's is 50.)

-What does a murder rate of 955 mean?
+What does a murder rate of 419 mean?
 Well, here's a survival function:

 r is the death rate and x is number of years.
-The death rate is 1 in 105 or .009555.
+The death rate is 1 in 239 or .0042.
 The number of years from 18 to 34 is 17.
-So 1 - (1-.009555)^17 =0.1747.

-One-in-five men murdered?!
+One-in-ten men murdered?!
 I don't know what else to say.

 [I thought of some things to say in my next post.]